What is Postpartum Depersonalization and Derealization? A Guide to That "Out of Body" Feeling

 - Looking at your hands or your reflection and feeling like they don't belong to you

-- Memories that feel hollow, like they belong to someone else
+- Memories that seem hollow, like they belong to someone else

 - A frightening sense that you're not in control of what you say or do